M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 - Select Plaintext.

-Copy and paste the details below with your IDs and values from the previous step in the following format:
+Copy and paste the details below with your IDs and values from Saved Values.
+Use the following format:

 {